Assess the digital estate

 Azure Migrate uses Service Map to enhance the reporting capabilities and dependencies across the environment.
 Full details of this integration are outlined in Dependency visualization.
 If you use the Azure Migration service then there are no additional steps required to configure and obtain the benefits of Service Map.
 The following instructions are provided for your reference should your wish to use Service Map for other purposes or projects.

 To use dependency visualization, you need to download and install agents on each on-premises machine that you want to analyze.

 - Microsoft Monitoring agent (MMA) needs to be installed on each machine.

-- The dependency agent needs to be installed on each machine.
+- The Microsoft Dependency agent needs to be installed on each machine.

 - In addition, if you have machines with no internet connectivity, you need to download and install Log Analytics gateway on them.